luktar/GptIntegration/README.md

-# What can I do with this program?
+# How does it work?

-You can talk with your voice or texting and manage google calendar, gmail, Slack and shopping list.
+This program uses OpenAI api for communication (ChatGPT), speech recognition and voice generation.
+You can control google calendar, gmail, Slack and shopping list with your voice or by sending text messages in the command line.

 Example commands:
 1. Do I have any unread email messages?
 2. Get and read all unread email messages